Arthur Jones (inventor): Accomplishments

 Jones's publications included the Nautilus Bulletins, which dispelled contemporary myths of exercise and resistance training.
 He also wrote and published "The Cervical Spine, Lumbar Spine And The Knee," which provided for the first time a complete description of the function of the lumbar spine and its true range of motion.

 Additional publications included the results of Jones's studies on the differing responses of muscular structures exposed to varying amounts of exercise throughout limited and unlimited range of motion.
 Jones labeled these responses as type S response for specific and type G for general.
 He was among the first researchers to experiment with exclusively eccentric training on test subjects and among the first to suggest the superiority and importance of eccentric training for strength.
 He was the inventor of infimetric and akinetic exercise equipment.
 He was the first exercise machine designer to utilize cams, as opposed to pulleys, in exercise machines, making possible for the first time resistance that varied along the force curves generated by human muscular structures.

 It was the advent of Nautilus machines that made resistance training appealing to the general public, fueling the fitness boom of the 1970s and 80s and resulting in Nautilus gyms in strip malls across America.

 Nautilus, Inc. markets the Bowflex, Stairmaster and Nautilus product lines.
 These new product lines are not affiliated with Jones.
 The Bowflex "power rod" bending technology is in part based on Jones's ideas due to its use of variable resistance.

 The Nautilus machines and the company he formed to sell them made Jones a multimillionaire and landed him on the Forbes list of the 400 richest people.
 At one point, financial analysts estimated that Nautilus was grossing $400 million annually.
 He sold Nautilus Inc. in 1986 for $23 million.
 He also sold MedX Corporation in 1996 and then retired.

+Death

 On August 28, 2007, Jones died from natural causes at his home in Ocala, Florida, at age 80.
-He was survived by two daughters and by two sons, Gary and William Edgar Jones.
-Gary Jones created Hammer Strength strength training machines.
+He was survived by two daughters and two sons.